-The whole Semble team has been blown away by the community action taking place in response to COVID-19.
-In the last week we have heard countless stories of communities organising and working to help keep each other safe and look after vulnerable people being most affected.
-If you want to see what’s happening near you and find out how you can get involved, check out our Community Action Response blog or contact your local Acorn or Mutual Aid coronavirus response group.
+The Semble team has been blown away by the community action taking place in response to COVID-19.
+We have heard countless stories of communities organising and working to help keep each other safe and look after vulnerable people being most affected.

 For more details on how your funders have reacted, we encourage you to check their websites or contact them directly.